erijo/sunnyportal-py/README.md

                         The start date of data to be saved in the format YYYY-MM-DD (default yesterday) -e END_DATE, --end-date END_DATE
-                        The end date of data to be saved in the format YYYY-MM-DD (default yesterday) -q, --quiet           Silence output
+                        The end date of data to be saved in the format YYYY-MM-DD (default yesterday) -i INCLUDE_FILTER, --include-filter INCLUDE_FILTER
+                        A string used to filter which plants to include (default includes all plants) -q, --quiet           Silence output
 ```